Scrivito/scrivito-neoletter-form-widgets/readme.md

 - Background color: Set the background color of the signature area.
 - Delete button text: Specify the text for the delete button that allows users to clear their signature.
 - Delete button alignment: Alignment of the delete button.
-- Delete Button size: Select the size of all footer buttons.

 ### Validation